CodersCampus/supportDocs/docs/item/SCHEDULE_CHANGES.md

 The math: 7 students attending 1.5 checkins is an average attendance of 1.5 for 7 checkins.
 Most students don't want to be the only one at any checkin.

-## The Remedy - Sign Ups for all but 3 checkins scheduled.
+## The Remedy - Sign Ups for all but 3 Scheduled Checkins

 1. Our 3 most popular checkins remain as scheduled, Mon & Wed night, Thurs afternoon
 2. Other scheduled checkins remain also - but only if students sign up in advance.